idachev/contact-form-php-server/README.md

 * Simple PHP code for sending emails based on PHPMailer
 * Easy to deploy to a cPanel hosting
 * Easy to configure
+* Restrict name, and message min and max length
+* Restrict email to be a valid email

 ## Deployment